-The Career Placement Office assists students i securing employment while enrolled in schoo An effort is made to advise students of job which may relate to their college programs.
-Th experience gained will assist them in finding per manent and satisfying positions.
-Students should limit themselves to approximately 15 hours pe week if they are enrolled full-time.
-Call (434, 797-8520 for information.
+The Career Placement Office assists students in securing employment while enrolled in school.
+An effort is made to advise students of jobs which may relate to their college programs.
+The experience gained will assist them in finding permanent and satisfying positions.
+Students should limit themselves to approximately 15 hours per week if they are enrolled full-time.
+Call 434.797.8520 for information.